For urgent consular assistance call

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia has an Honorary Consul in Estonia.
+There's an Australian Consulate in Tallinn.
 The office provides limited consular assistance.
 It doesn't offer visa and immigration services or notarial services, or issue passports.

 For full consular assistance, contact the Australian Embassy in Sweden.